Monitoring and Maintaining Your Server

 There are several different availability monitoring tools available.
 Your decision should be based on how many servers you’ll be monitoring:

 - Single Server: If you only run a single server, you might want to use a third-party service to monitor your Linode.
-(You could install Nagios, but if your server goes down, Nagios will go down with it.)
 You could also use a network diagnostic tool like MTR to diagnose and isolate networking errors.

 Shutdown Watchdog, also known as Lassie, is a Linode Manager feature capable of automatically rebooting your Linode if it powers off unexpectedly.
 Lassie is not technically an availability monitoring tool, but it can help get your Linode back online fast if it’s accidentally powered off.